Skip to main content

 This tooling supports the validate and test features of TF.
 Each unit includes a test configuration, so that you can run immediately run tests on the module as soon as it is created.

-A test creates and then immediately destroys resources without storing the state.
-To ensure that temporary test copies of units do not conflict with other copies of the resources, the test in the unit template includes code to set the value of edition to a random string with the prefix tt.
+Each test specifies either plan or apply.
+Every run of an apply test will create and then destroy resources without storing the state.
+To ensure that these temporary copies do not conflict with other copies of the resources, the test setup in the units sets the value of tft_edition_name to a random string with the prefix tt.
+This means that the edition_id becomes a new value for each test run.

 To validate a unit before any resources are deployed, use the tft:validate task: